diegogerwig/DiegoGerwig/README.md

 # **✨ About me**

-- 👋 Hi, I’m @diegogerwig
+- 👋 Hi, I’m Diego Gerwig
-- 👀 I’m a CIVIL ENGINEER interested in 🖥 🏗 🔭
+- 👀 I’m a CIVIL ENGINEER interested in 🖥 🏗 🐶
 - 🌐 You can explore my CV at [diegogerwig.github.io/cv/](https://diegogerwig.github.io/cv/)

 ---